ansible/ansible-container/docs/rst/reference/build.rst

   achieve similar effects.

-Also, remember that the ``ansible-playbook`` executable runs on your builder container, not your local host, and thus operates in the filesystem and network context of that container.
+Also, remember that the ``ansible-playbook`` executable runs on your builder container, not your local host, and thus operates in the filesystem and network context of the build container.